Rish-01/PyTorch-GANs/README.md

 ### Examples

 GAN was trained on data from MNIST dataset.
-Here is how the digits from the dataset look like:
+Here is how the generated digits look like:

 <div style="display: flex;">
     <img src="data/generated_imagery/generated_image0.jpg" style="width: 30%; display: inline-block;">